XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 Note: to ensure consistency with NBI YANG model (i.e., service tag)

 #  5G E2E Network Slice Mapping in Data Plane
-If multiple network slices are carried through one physical interface between AN/CN and TN, IETF Network Slice Interworking ID in the data plane needs to be defined.
-If different network slices are transported through different physical interfaces, Network Slices could be distinguished by the interface directly.
-Thus IETF Network Slice Interworking ID is not the only option for network slice mapping, while it may help in introducing new network slices.
+If multiple 5G E2E network slices data flows are carried from one physical interface between AN/CN and TN, there should be a mechanizm for provider edge (PE) nodes to distinguish between these flows in order to apply and to enforce the different SLO/SLE policy to each flow.
+In other words, a solution needed in order to define an IETF Network Slice Interworking in the data plane.

+If different network slices are transported through different physical interfaces, 5G E2E network slices could be distinguished by the interface directly.
+However if all flows from different 5G network slice flows are transported through same interface, the PE nodes needs to be able to distingush each flows.

 ## Data Plane Mapping Considerations
 The following picture shows the end-to-end network slice in data